Skip to content

 Rules:

-• n_clusters is used only for IVF indexes.
+• n_clusters is used only for IVF and SPANN indexes.

-• For non-IVF indexes, n_clusters is allowed and ignored by the Python API.
+• For indexes other than IVF/SPANN, n_clusters is allowed and ignored by the Python API.

-• For IVF indexes, n_clusters must be greater than zero.
+• For IVF and SPANN indexes, n_clusters must be greater than zero.

 • More clusters usually reduce scanned vectors per query but can require higher nprobe for recall.